Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Answer Inclusion Analysis

-Our analysis reveals two key insights regarding the reliability of these metrics and the nature of reasoning failures.
-First, string matching systematically underestimates reasoning in correct samples.
-Even when models correctly predicted the final answer, the gold answer string was missing from the reasoning trace in approximately 3--15\% of cases (see Tables~\ref{tab:tabA1_answer_hit_musique}--\ref{tab:tabA3_answer_hit_2wiki}).
-This result is counter-intuitive: one would expect the correct answer to appear explicitly in the trace.
-However, the LLM judge consistently recovers these cases, showing inclusion rates of 98--99\%.
-This discrepancy indicates that models often rely on internal representations or paraphrasing that strict string matching fails to capture.
+Two patterns emerge from this analysis.
+First, string matching underestimates intermediate inclusion in correct samples.
+Even when the final prediction is correct, the gold answer string is absent from the trace in roughly 2\% to 15\% of cases across Tables~\ref{tab:answer_hit_musique} to~\ref{tab:answer_hit_2wiki}.
+The LLM judge recovers these cases at inclusion rates of 94\% to 99\%.
+The lower end is driven by Qwen3-0.6B and Qwen3-1.7B on MuSiQue, with every other model and dataset pair at $\geq 98.5\%$.
+The gap shows that models often answer through paraphrase or implicit reference that string matching does not capture.

-Second, incorrect samples often contain the correct answer contextually, but string matching is noisy.
-Notably, in incorrect samples, Substring Match often yields higher inclusion rates than the LLM judge (e.g., in Table~\ref{tab:tabA1_answer_hit_musique}, 24.72\% vs. 14.78\%).
-This suggests that simple string matching generates false positives by flagging unrelated mentions of the answer entity.
-In contrast, the LLM judge is more discerning; it confirms that while models frequently consider the correct answer (answer inclusion) before discarding it, they do not merely hallucinate it randomly.
-Together, these findings reinforce our central motivation for MBT.
-The prevalence of verified answer-inclusive errors, detected robustly by the LLM judge, suggests that models often possess the correct knowledge but may struggle to preserve it due to insufficient metacognitive monitoring.
+Second, incorrect samples often contain the correct answer in context, and string matching is noisy here.
+In incorrect samples, Substring Match often yields higher inclusion rates than the LLM judge.
+For instance, in Table~\ref{tab:answer_hit_musique} the rates are 24.72\% against 14.78\%.
+String matching produces false positives by flagging unrelated mentions of the answer entity.
+Under the LLM judge, when models do raise the correct answer, it is typically tied to supporting context rather than appearing in passing.
+Together these results align with the motivation for MBT.
+Verified answer-inclusive errors are common, which is consistent with models having the necessary information available without retaining it through to the final answer because of insufficient metacognitive monitoring.